czyys/dustforceguide/README.md

 ### Improving ranks ###

 Completing the guide up until this point gives you more than enough knowledge to be able to get better effectively.
-If you’ve only began playing Dustforce I recommend not focusing on climbing up the leaderboards just yet.
-First get comfortable with controls and physics of your character by getting SS ranks on some maps in the nexus.

-When you start feeling confident try learning and implementing basic techniques like boosting and ledge cancels into your SS runs.
-At that point, if you’re interested in more than simply beating maps for SS completions, you should be ready to begin focusing on improving your ranks.
+If you’re interested in more than simply beating maps for SS completions, you should be ready to begin focusing on improving your ranks.

 Many players look at their position only on the “Score” (or SS) leaderboards, but I want to bring into your attention the “Time” (or any%) leaderboards as well.
 The goal is still to beat the map as fast as possible, but here your Completion and Finesse ranks don’t matter (except for when two runs have the same time).